 Starting in 2001, Nicklaus Children’s Hospital began transforming the campus, creating a care setting to match the caliber of its medical programs.
 The newly rebuilt main campus delighted children and families alike with its colorful forms and family friendly interiors.
 Features included the Michael Fux Family Center, a facility that includes a movie theater, computer-equipped family and children’s libraries, kitchen and laundry facilities, as well as a small fitness gym for families.

 Nicklaus Children’s Today

 Our flagship hospital turned 65 years young in 2015.
 Over the decades, the hospital has touched – and often transformed – the lives of countless children and families and supported them throughout their healthcare journey.
 As we celebrated this milestone birthday, we also embraced a new name and logo.
-We are now Nicklaus Children’s Hospital, part of Miami Children’s Health System, in recognition of a generous pledge from the Nicklaus Children’s Health Care Foundation.
+We are now Nicklaus Children’s Hospital, in recognition of a generous pledge from the Nicklaus Children’s Health Care Foundation.